peter88213/scap_novx/docs/usage.md

 ## Mode of operation

-*Scappex* generates a new novelyst project file with the same file name as the Scapple source file, but with the extension `.novx`.
+*Scappex* generates a new noveltree project file with the same file name as the Scapple source file, but with the extension `.novx`.
 It is placed in the same directory as the source file.

-However, **if the novelyst project already exists, it would not be overwritten**.
+However, **if the noveltree project already exists, it would not be overwritten**.
 Character/Location/Item XML files are generated instead.
-They can be imported into any novelyst project.
+They can be imported into any noveltree project.

 ## Conversion rules